-5.1.
-Learner Support Coordinator

-The Learner Support Coordinator is the central point for teachers and parents to seek assistance and advice regarding any barrier to learning that a child may experience.
-The School Based Support Teams (SBST) involve staff members, specialists and parents who collaborate to put individual pupil support plans in place.
-Contact: dubois.janet@rhenishprimary.co.za
+- 5.1.
+Learner Support Coordinator: The Learner Support Coordinator is the central point for teachers and parents to seek assistance and advice regarding any barrier to learning that a child may experience.
+The School Based Support Teams (SBST) include relevant staff members, specialists and parents who collaborate to put individual child support plans in place.
+Contact: senco@rhenishprimary.co.za - 5.2.

-- 5.2.
 Learning Support lessons (Remedial lessons): The SBST may refer a child to Learning Support if an academic barrier to learning is identified.
 These lessons are offered during normal school hours.
-There is an additional charge for these lessons. - 5.3.
+There is an additional charge for these lessons, at a reduced rate.
+An invitation to attend Learning Support lessons will be sent home for parents to accept or not. - 5.3.
 Teacher Aided Tuition classes (TAT): Teachers may refer children to TAT classes if they are concerned about their progress in English, Afrikaans or Mathematics.
 These group lessons are offered after school by teachers and are free of charge.
+An invitation to attend TAT classes will be sent home for parents to accept or not. - 5.4 Educational Psychologist: Children may be referred for short term therapeutic intervention, trauma debriefing and or Psychometric assessments.
+There is an additional charge for these services at a reduced rate.

-6. MUSIC TUITION - see Music Policy Private music tuition is paid directly to the music teacher.
+6. Music Tuition - see Music Policy

+Private music tuition is paid directly to the music teacher.